mohamadi7613/mycheat/py/py.md

 #### 1. Lambda (Anonymous) Functions

++ lambda can take any number of arguments but can only have one expression.
++ `lambda arguments: expression`
++ use in es6 functions

 ```py
 # useage: use them as an anonymous function inside another function
 add = lambda x, y: x + y             # save lambda as a variable